AmaniTechnologiesLtd/Amani-API-Documentation/README.md

 <li>Uploading document</li>
 <li>Querying customer data and results</li>
 </ul>
-<p>You should follow authorization mechanics in all of your requests except login provides a token for you.</p>
+<p>You should follow authorization mechanics in all of your requests except the login will provide a token for you.</p>
 <h2 id="auth">Auth</h2>
 <p>Amani API uses JWT Auth in multiple layers.
 You basically get a token and use it till its expiration.</p>
 <p>You should obtain your token by using the request below:</p>